Associate Degree Nursing

 - Purchase required supplies, uniforms, and textbook to include mandatory instructional resources from ATI

-Nursing Students requesting to transfer and are in good standing with their current Nursing Program will only be considered if they meet the application requirements and understand they must start in the First Level of the ADN Program.
+Nursing Students requesting to transfer and are in good standing with their current Nursing Program and have not failed nursing courses, will only be considered if they meet the application requirements and understand they must start in the First Level of the ADN Program.

 - The TEAS exam is available on the McKinney Campus.
 The Testing Center can accommodate 34 applicants on each test date.